 This Easy DIY Book Pumpkin with Dollar Tree Supplies, literally costs ONE DOLLAR!
 The rest of the supplies I grabbed from my stash (and the yard).
 Can I tell you how much I love pumpkins?
 Not those fussy Pumpkin Spice Lattes, but actual pumpkins.
 I love creating fun, funky, elegant, and upcycled pumpkins.
 I am excited to be sharing today as part of the Team Creative Crafts Fall Crafts Edition, so stop back by on Saturday to see all of the creative inspiration!

-Easy DIY Book Pumpkin with Dollar Tree Supplies
+Easy DIY Books Pumpkin with Dollar Tree Supplies

-This week I am co-hosting Team Creative Crafts – Fall Crafts Edition with my crafty friends Laura from Laura Kelly Designs, Ann from Bella Crafts Publishing, and Lindsay from Artsy-Fartsy Mama.
-We are featuring ALL the fabulous Fall craft projects from some of the most talented designers we know.
+This week I am co-hosting Team Creative Crafts Fall Crafts Edition with my crafty friends Laura from Laura Kelly Designs, and Lindsay from Artsy-Fartsy Mama.
+We are featuring ALL the fabulously colorful and cute craft projects from some of the most talented designers we know.
 Check out my tutorial, then scroll down to see all the creativity, AND stop back on Saturday to see what everyone has created!

-This post, Easy DIY Book Pumpkin with Dollar Tree Supplies, contains affiliate links.
+This post, Easy DIY Books Pumpkin with Dollar Tree Supplies, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.

-Here’s what you need to Make a Paperback Book Pumpkin:
+Here's what you need to Make a Paperback Pumpkin:

 - Paperback Book, One – Dollar Tree